sbg/sevenbridges-r/README.md

 <a name="qa"/>

 ### Q&A

+To ask a question about this package, the best place will be Bioconductor support website, go visit support [website](https://support.bioconductor.org/), and tag your post with package name __sevenbridges__.

 - __Q__: Does this package support older API which is not cwl compatible?<br />
   __A__: No it only supports API v2 +, for older version, please check [sbgr](https://github.com/road2stat/sbgr) package, but